Wrens and other Songbirds

 - Offer water from drip feeders or bird baths

-- Plant shrubs, especially ones that produce berries
+- Plant native shrubs, especially ones that produce berries

 - No need to provide nesting material; all of these species provide their own